yaramohamadi/Machine_Learning_intro/README.md

 :) سلام دوستان

-This is the material used in my free Persian machine learning with python course available on [YouTube](https://www.youtube.com/watch?v=qgw1zjj8fyc&list=PL2_W-QFuPimVkqWnFnSf-kOWtrGs1avpO&index=1&t=18s).
+This is the material used in my free Persian course: Machine Learning with Python (available on [YouTube](https://www.youtube.com/watch?v=qgw1zjj8fyc&list=PL2_W-QFuPimVkqWnFnSf-kOWtrGs1avpO&index=1&t=18s)).

-This 2 hours long course offers a practical introduction into Machine Learning with Python. this course is for you if you are familiar with data analytics libraries in Python (Pandas, NumPy, Matplotlib) and looking for a hands-on introduction to machine learning.
+This 2 hours long course offers a practical introduction into Machine Learning with Python. this course is for you if you are familiar with data analytics libraries in Python (Pandas, NumPy, Matplotlib) and you are looking for a hands-on introduction to Machine Learning.
-After finishing this course, you will grasp the basic concepts in machine learning and be able to use machine learning techniques on any data with Scikit-Learn, the most commonly used library for machine learning in python.
+After finishing this course, you will grasp the basic concepts in Machine Learning and be able to use its techniques on any data with Scikit-Learn, the most commonly used library for Machine Learning in Python.

 ## Note
-The notebook cells are oddly aligned horizontally when rendered on GitHub.
-I have not found the solution to this problem unfortunately.
-However, they are correctly aligned when rendered on Jupyter, so I recommend downloading th notebook files and opening them with Jupyter or Colab or similar IDEs.
+Oddly, the notebook cells are horizontally aligned when rendered on GitHub.
+I haven't found the solution to this problem unfortunately.
+However, they are correctly aligned when rendered on Jupyter, so I recommend downloading the notebook files and opening them with Jupyter or Colab or similar IDEs.

 <hr>